Fullmeals.

 Step 4: Combine Dry Ingredients with Yolk Mixture

-Sift 30g of cornstarch and 45g of cake flour (or 37g cornstarch and 38g all-purpose flour) into the yolk mixture.
-Whisk gently until just combined and no lumps remain.
+Sift 30g of cornstarch and 45g of cake flour (or 37g cornstarch and 38g all-purpose flour) into the yolk mixture. gently until just combined and no lumps remain.
 Do not overmix to prevent the batter from becoming tough.
 If the batter is too thick, add 10-15g of unwhipped egg white to loosen it.

 Step 5: Whip Egg Whites (Meringue)